dlrhksdn25199/CEP146NDD_group_presentation_1/README.md

 This structured format facilitates automated attacks, such as credential stuffing, where attackers use stolen credentials to gain unauthorized access to multiple accounts across different platforms.

+### 2. Risks and Implications

+The exposure of such a vast number of credentials presents several critical risks:

+- **Credential Stuffing Attacks**: Attackers can use the compromised credentials to attempt unauthorized logins across various platforms, leveraging the tendency of users to reuse passwords.

+- **Identity Theft and Fraud**: Access to personal information can lead to identity theft, financial fraud, and other malicious activities.

+- **Phishing Campaigns**: Cybercriminals can craft convincing phishing emails using the exposed data, increasing the likelihood of successful attacks.

+- **Reputational Damage**: Organizations whose users' credentials are found in these datasets may suffer reputational harm, even if they were not directly breached.

+- **Operational costs:** Investigation, user notifications, and compensations are expensive.

+- **Public trust & reputational damage:** Users lose confidence in platforms.

+Experts emphasize the importance of proactive security measures to mitigate these risks